List of soccer clubs in Australia

 This is a list of soccer clubs in Australia.
-The Australian soccer league system consists of one national league — A-League Men — a state/territory-based second tier National Premier Leagues (NPL) structure and other state-based leagues.
+The Australian soccer league system consists of one national league — A-League Men — a state/territory-based second tier National Premier Leagues (NPL) structure and followed by state-based metropolitan and regional leagues.
 Promotion and relegation exists in some states between NPL and state leagues, however not between the A-League Men and the NPL.
-Included are all clubs playing in state (or territory)-wide leagues, or where states are split into two separate leagues.

-By league and division
+List of leagues and divisions

-Clubs from the following competitions are included on the list below.
+Clubs from the following competitions and those eligible for national cups are included on the list below.
 Reserve teams, or instances where one club fields teams in multiple divisions, are not included.